spinningideas/dotnet-project-accelerator/ReadMe.md

 ## API/Services Layer

-The API layer exposes getting and setting data via http to the Presentation client
+The API layer exposes getting and setting data via http to the Presentation client (can be web or mobile or both including external systems or partners)

 The API layer in this project accelerator utilizes .net Core 3.1 which provides cross platform support for both development and hosting